PoWx-Org/hardware/README.md

 As the designer of the TIA board, i highly recommend you redesign the board personally :) There's much room for improvement and the design.

+# Coming soon

+-The GDS provided here doesn't allow for completely arbitrary matrix mults (not enough heater controlled MZIs in the mesh).
+We'll upload a newer 8x8 multiplier design shortly that can perform any arbitrary unitary matrix.